 - In a small mixing bowl, whisk together the palm sugar, sorghum flour, arrowroot starch, cinnamon, and ground nutmeg.
 Sprinkle the mixture over the apples and toss to coat.

-- Place the apple mixture in the pie shell, including any of the juices that may have accumulated.
+- Place the apple mixture in the pie shell, including any juices that may have accumulated.

 - Roll out the second pie crust and gently place it on top.